Manx Cat

 Grooming Your Manx: Caring for Their Dense Coat

-The Manx cat has a distinctive double coat that is short, dense, and plush, with a soft undercoat and a slightly coarser outer coat.
-The longhaired variety, known as the Cymric, has a semi-long, silky double coat.
-Grooming needs are generally moderate for the shorthaired Manx.
+The Manx cat has a unique double coat that feels short, dense, and wonderfully plush.
+It consists of a soft insulating undercoat topped with a slightly coarser outer layer, giving the breed its signature velvety texture.
+The longhaired variety, known as the Cymric, features a semi-long, silky double coat that looks more dramatic but also requires a bit more upkeep.
+Overall, grooming needs for the shorthaired Manx are considered moderate and manageable for most cat owners.

 Manx Cat Exercise & Play: An Active and Agile Hunter